-Relevant work experience and/or professional qualifications may be taken into account when a taught postgraduate application is assessed.
+Relevant work experience and/or professional qualifications may be taken into account when an application is assessed.

 Decisions and communications with applicants

-Applicants for the Taught Postgraduate programmes (except PCR-ODLC) will have regular contact with an Enrolment Advisor and any decisions will be communicated in line with the University of Leeds Taught Admissions Policy.
+Applicants will have regular contact with an Enrolment Advisor and any decisions will be communicated in line with the University of Leeds Taught Admissions Policy.

 Appeals and complaints

-As per the University of Leeds Taught Admissions Policy, applicants who have sought feedback and wish to challenge the decision made on their application should contact the Digital Education Service Admissions Manager, whose details can be found in the Useful contacts and resources section below.
+As per the University of Leeds Taught Admissions Policy, applicants who have sought feedback and wish to challenge the decision made on their application should contact the Digital Education Service Head of Student Education, whose details can be found in the Useful contacts and resources section of this page.